 No Deposit Bonus

 This is a bonus offered where the customer of the site doesn’t need to transfer funds before playing for real money.
 This is a very rare occurrence, but it does happen – the bonus however will be subject to a very high rollover requirement.
 This type of bonus is more common with online casinos rather than sportsbooks.

 Bonuses for Other Gambling Verticals And Betting Types

-Finally, you will find that many sportsbooks also offer casino and poker games.
-They will often offer bonuses to encourage you to try these games out.
-This also occurs for live betting and mobile betting games.
+Finally, you will find all the sports betting sites also offer casino games and sometimes poker.
+Most sportsbooks offer bonuses to encourage you to start playing in their casino for real money.
+This type of bonus also occurs for live betting and mobile betting games.
 The books offer free bets to try these new areas, in the hope that you will like what you find and increase your overall betting activity.